 Yellow Squares are ALWAYS kept to port.

 There are (5) locks on the Okeechobee Waterway that are of interest to those making the passage across Florida.
-From east to west they are the St Lucie Lock, the Port Mayaca Lock, the Moore Haven Lock, the Ortona Lock, and the W.P.
+From east to west they are the St Lucie Lock, the Port Mayaca Lock, the Julian Keen, Jr. Lock, the Ortona Lock, and the W.P.
 Franklin Lock.
 A 6th lock, at Clewiston, FL allows access to a holding basin and marina, but is optional for those stopping or overnighting in Clewiston.

 Lock operations are restricted to 10 hours a day.
 This should be taken into consideration when planning your passage through the OWW.